Academic Policies

 Internships can be a valuable way to supplement knowledge gained in the classroom with experience in professional working environments.
 Each department has its own policies regarding the awarding of academic credit for internships; however, the following elements shall apply to all credit-bearing internships:

-• the internship will be registered as a course with an appropriate course number
+- the internship will be registered as a course with an appropriate course number

-• the internship course will have a faculty sponsor, although some departments may designate staff members to oversee the course under faculty supervision
+- the internship course will have a faculty sponsor, although some departments may designate staff members to oversee the course under faculty supervision

-• each internship course will have a complete and thorough syllabus detailing learning objectives; writing requirements, which shall include, at minimum, midterm and end-of-term reflection papers; a rationale for the number of credits awarded for the internship; and grading criteria
+- each internship course will have a complete and thorough syllabus detailing learning objectives; writing requirements, which shall include, at minimum, midterm and end-of-term reflection papers; a rationale for the number of credits awarded for the internship; and grading criteria

 Academic Probation

 Students in departments that grade on a Pass/Fail basis must receive grades of Pass in all courses to remain in good standing.
 In addition, students must earn at least half of their attempted credit hours in a given semester - that is, receive final, passing grades, excluding grades of I or W. Undergraduate students are required to maintain a minimum cumulative GPA of 2.0 and achieve a GPA of 2.0 in each semester in order to remain in good academic standing.
-In addition, students must earn at least half of their attempted credit hours in a given semester - that is, receive final, passing grades excluding grades of I or W. Students must also register for at least 12 credits each semester, unless they have received permission from the department chair and the Associate Dean for Student Affairs to study part-time.
+In addition, students must earn at least half of their attempted credit hours in a given semester - that is, receive final, passing grades excluding grades of I or W. Students must also register for at least 12 credits each semester, unless they have received permission from their advisor and the Associate Dean for Student Affairs to study part-time.
 A cumulative GPA of 2.0 is required for graduation with a bachelor’s degree.
 Student records are reviewed following the fall and spring semesters.
 Any student whose record falls below the academic standards enumerated above may be placed on academic probation.

 Undergraduate students on academic probation must receive a semester GPA of 2.0 or better, achieve a cumulative GPA of 2.0 or better, and successfully complete at least half of their registered courses (that is, receive final grades, not including grades of I or W) in order to be restored to good academic standing.
 Students who fail to meet these standards are subject to dismissal.
 In some cases, undergraduate students who show improvement in their records, but still do not meet the School’s academic standards (such as the cumulative GPA of 2.0), may be continued on academic probation for an additional semester.